Rainford: Education

-Rainford is also noted for its schools.
-It currently has three primary schools and a secondary school with a large sixth form.
+Rainford currently has three primary schools and a secondary school with a large sixth form.
 The primary schools are Rainford Brook Lodge County Primary School, Rainford C of E Primary School and Rainford Corpus Christi Catholic Primary School.
 The high school and sixth form operate jointly as Rainford High School, and serve to educate pupils not just from Rainford, but from throughout St. Helens and beyond.
 Many pupils continue to university each year.
-The high school has recently been partnered with Guangdong University, in southern China.

 Sports

 There is currently a golf course called the Northwest National Golf Club alongside the A570 dual carriageway.
 This new course contains 18 holes, a golf academy, restaurant and conference centre and was opened in the summer of 2009.

 Rainford also has various sports clubs; A.F.C.
-Rainford, Rainford Tennis club 'Rainford Storm' Table Tennis Club, Rainford Rangers F.C., Rainford Eagles F.C., Rainford North End F.C. and Rainford Cricket Club.
+Rainford, Rainford Tennis club 'Rainford Storm' Table Tennis Club, Rainford Rangers F.C., Rainford Eagles F.C., Rainford North End F.C., Rainford Walking Football Club “Eu Ex Tribus” (RWFC est.2022) and Rainford Cricket Club.

 A speedway training track was operational at some time in the early 1950s.